-Credit Cards allow you to take out short term loans to finance every-day purchases.
+Credit Cards allow you to take out short-term loans to finance every-day purchases.
 These loans are available up to a certain amount – your “credit limit” which is determined by the card issuer when you sign up.
 They’re fast, convenient, and secure.
-At the end of the month, you can pay for the cumulative amount of the loan (your balance) or you’ll be charged interest on the outstanding amount.
+At the end of the month, you can pay for the cumulative amount of the loan (your credit card balance) or you’ll be charged interest on the outstanding amount.
 Interest rates on credit cards are typically substantially higher than what you’ll see on other loans because they’re intended to be short term.
 The card issuer may be a credit card company (ex.
 Discover or American Express), a bank (ex.
 Chase or Bank of America), or a private company working with a credit card company (ex.
 Macy’s or Home Depot).

 There are only four major credit card networks:

 Debit cards, by comparison, are issued exclusively by banks and credit unions (learn the difference between banks and credit unions here).
 They’re like having an instant checkbook in your wallet.
-The money you spend on a debit card is instantly transferred out of your bank account to the vendor’s bank account.
+The money you spend on a debit card is instantly transferred out of your bank account and sent to the vendor’s bank account.
 That means that rather than hitting a spending limit as you do on a credit card, you can run out of money available to you on a debit card by running out of money in the bank account that’s tied to the card.
 You won’t pay any interest either since debit cards are operating on the cash in your bank account and not on credit.
 Most debit cards will be on the Visa network, and therefore accepted wherever Visa credit cards are.

-Whereas debit cards are usually offered free with a checking, savings, or money market account, credit cards often have an annual fee associated with them.
+Whereas debit cards are usually offered for free with a checking, savings, or money market account, credit cards often have an annual fee associated with them.
 This annual fee is in addition to any interest you accumulate in the course of carrying a balance on your credit card.
 The lack of annual fees is one of the big perks of a debit card.

 Should I get a debit card or a credit card?

 Most people have both, but debit cards are broadly seen as a better place for young people to start, since they don’t allow you to go into debt and will force you to adopt responsible spending habits (or run out of money).
 The first time you have a card in your wallet, it becomes very easy to spend money.
 An all too common problem for first time credit card holders is spending more money than they can pay back at the end of the month, and having to carry a balance on the card.
-These balances are charged a high rate of interest, which can be debilitating for those in a precarious financial situation.
+These balances are charged a high rate of interest, which can add up quickly, and be debilitating for those in a precarious financial situation.

 However, one big drawback is that debit cards don’t allow you to build credit history, which can also be problematic for young people.
 Having a credit history is important when very large purchases become necessary – like cars and houses.
 The size of these items usually requires taking on a loan and banks want to see some experience with paying loans back regularly before they’ll entrust you with a large amount of money.
-A credit card helps establish that understanding of debt, and therefore a credit history.
+A credit card helps establish that understanding of debt, and a credit history.

-There are many good first time credit cards than can help young people and those without credit history understand how to use debt.
+There are many good first time credit cards that can help young people and those without credit history understand how to use debt.
 Those will have low interest rates, low or no annual fee, and very low spending limits.
 Some cards targeted at young consumers will only have spending limits of a few hundred dollars.

-The bottom line is that you should probably start with a credit card, learn how to use it, and then get a beginners credit card to start establishing credit history.
-Make sure you find one that fits your lifestyle, there are hundreds of options.
+The bottom line is that you should probably start with a dedit card, learn how to use it, and then get a beginners credit card to start establishing credit history.
+Make sure you find one that fits your lifestyle, as there are hundreds of options.